 So at the early stage, you really don’t see these highly-structured preferred instruments, but the late stage, especially in companies that kind of, they’re doing okay, they’re not doing great, but they’re not doing poorly.
 They can still attract investment.
 They use these highly-structured instruments to raise money.

 So the three ways venture capitalists in the US typically structure their investments are 1) convertible debt, 2) SAFE notes, 3) preferred equity, and then again, these highly-structured, 4) late stage preferred equity instruments are what VCs use to invest in startups.
-If your startup is raising venture capital, consider working with Kruze - we are experts at helping early-stage companies navigate the VC due diligence process, and our clients have raised over $3.5 billion in financing!
+If your startup is raising venture capital, consider working with Kruze.
+We have some pitch deck templates that you might find helpful - and more importantly, we are experts at helping early-stage companies navigate the VC due diligence process, and our clients have raised over $4.5 billion in financing!